galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-plant/tutorial.md

 ![UMAP Leiden Clusters](../../images/scrna-plant/clusters_found.png)

-Here we have recovered 10 clusters (TODO: Fix this) but we don't yet know what types they describe.
+Here we have recovered 13 clusters but we don't yet know what types they describe.
 If we have a list of genes that we know are indicative of a certain cell type (i.e. are marker genes) then we can use this to assign labels to our clusters.

 Let us here try to recreate the DotPlot from the paper using the clusters we have discovered.